alexforencich/cocotbext-axi/README.md

     axis_sink = AxiStreamSink(AxiStreamBus.from_prefix(dut, "m_axis"), dut.clk, dut.rst)
     axis_mon= AxiStreamMonitor(AxiStreamBus.from_prefix(dut.inst, "int_axis"), dut.clk, dut.rst)

-The modules use `cocotb.bus.Bus` internally to automatically connect to the corresponding signals in the bus, presuming they are named according to the AXI spec and share a common prefix.
+The first argument to the constructor accepts an `AxiStreamBus` object.
+This object is a container for the interface signals and includes class methods to automate connections.

 To send data into a design with an `AxiStreamSource`, call `send()`/`send_nowait()` or `write()`/`write_nowait()`.
 Accepted data types are iterables or `AxiStreamFrame` objects.
 Optionally, call `wait()` to wait for the transmit operation to complete.
 Example: